The London English Study Group Director Fall 2014: Professor Linck Johnson, Department of English

 .
 The website also gives information about average personal travel costs.

 Prerequisites and Selection Criteria

-Application to the London Study Group is open to all Colgate students who have completed or plan to complete at least two English courses at the 200 level (or their equivalent) by the end of the academic year 2012–2013.
-Priority will be given to declared majors in English from the class of 2015.
-Along with the application, academic and administrative references and an interview with the study group director will be required.
+Any Colgate student who has completed or plans to complete at least two English courses at the 200 level by the end of the academic year 2013-14 may apply.
+Priority will go to declared English concentrators in the class of 2016.

 Calendar and Deadlines